 The COVID-19 pandemic has had a profound impact on the way people shop online.
 Here are some of the ways online shopping has changed since the pandemic began:

-There are many e-commerce platforms that can be used out of the box to create an online shopping experience.
-However, there are also times when the standard tools don’t do exactly what you need because you might have different payment models or bonuses, or other factors.
+Many e-commerce platforms can be used out of the box to create an online shopping experience.
+However, there are also times when the standard tools don’t do exactly what you need because you might have different payment models, bonuses, or other factors.
 This is where you get the need for a customized online payment checkout process.

 In this article, we’ll talk about the steps for building a payment checkout.
 As a result, you’ll be able to do this on your own or hire developers to do it for you (but you’ll know what you need to provide so it’s no longer a blind process.)